-- 5 The Luggate Community Association (LCA), and also those directly involved in tidying the area in the lead-up to the bridge centenary, have requested approval from Council to further clear wilding pines, and develop a viewing/focal point on the north bank of the river, overlooking the bridge. - 6 Through this process, Council commissioned archaeological/heritage and landscaping reports, to aid in the planning process.
+- 8 The Luggate Community Association (LCA), and those directly involved in tidying the area for the Bridge centenary have requested approval from Council to clear wilding pines and develop a viewing/focal point on the North bank of the river overlooking the bridge. - 9 Through this process, Council commissioned archaeological/heritage and landscaping reports to aid in the planning process.
 The archaeological/heritage report identified a number of significant features on the land that should be protected under the Heritage New Zealand Pouhere Taonga Act 2014.
-These features, the landscaping plan (Attachment B) and Council's suggested process

-- for implementing improvements onsite are still in development by Council's Parks and Reserves department, working in conjunction with the community. - 7 The LCA are keen to start the process of improving the land, and are understood to have requested financial support from Council, through the Annual Plan process 17/18. - 8 The land also carries a designation #148 on the north bank of the river, for Local Purpose (Gravel) Reserve.
-It is anticipated that this designation will be amended in the future, through stage 2 of the District Plan review process.
+These features, the landscaping plan (Attachment B) and Council's suggested process for implementing improvements onsite are being developed by Council's Parks and Reserves department in conjunction with the Community. - 10 The LCA are keen to start the process of improving the land, and have sought and been granted financial support from Council through the Annual Plan process 17/18.
+The site is being assessed by Council officers to ascertain whether a public toilet should be installed on site over the coming years.

-Reclassification Overview
+Classification Overview

-- 9 Reserves are classified pursuant to section 16 of the Reserves Act 1977.
-They are classified "to ensure the control, management, development, use, maintenance, and preservation of reserves for their appropriate purposes..." - 10 Council may classify a reserve vested in or owned by it.
+- 11 Reserves are classified pursuant to section 16 of the Reserves Act 1977.
+They are classified "to ensure the control, management, development, use, maintenance, and preservation of reserves for their appropriate purposes..." - 12 Council may classify a reserve vested in or owned by it.
 The intention to classify a reserve must first be notified calling for submissions, and if any are received, a hearing is held to consider those submissions.
-Council then passes a resolution approving the classification including the delegated approval of the Minister of Conservation, and the classification is then recorded in the New Zealand Gazette. - 11 The types of reserve that might be appropriate for the Red Bridge Reserves are considered in the paragraphs that follow.
+Council then passes a resolution approving the classification including the delegated approval of the Minister of Conservation, and the classification is recorded in the New Zealand Gazette. - 13 We consider that the types of reserve that might be appropriate for the Red Bridge are as follows:

-Recreation Reserve
+a) Recreation Reserve

-- 12 These are for "the purpose of providing areas for the recreation and sporting activities and the physical welfare and enjoyment of the public, and for the protection of the natural environment and beauty of the countryside, with an emphasis on the retention of open spaces and on outdoor recreational activities, including recreation tracks in the countryside". - 13 The administering body can do many things in respect of a recreation reserve including setting aside part or parts of the reserve for camping ground, parking places, and may construct and develop these amenities and fix reasonable charges for their use.
-Leases can be granted on the land, either to a voluntary organisation for recreation, or commercially if the trade or business "must be necessary to enable the public to obtain the benefit and enjoyment of the reserve or for the convenience of persons using the reserve". - 14 Classifying the reserve for recreation would essentially make recreation the priority activity on the land.
+- 15 These are for "the purpose of providing areas for the recreation and sporting activities and the physical welfare and enjoyment of the public, and for the protection of the natural environment and beauty of the countryside, with an emphasis on the retention of open spaces and on outdoor recreational activities, including recreation tracks in the countryside". - 16 The administering body can do many things in respect of a recreation reserve including setting aside part or parts of the reserve for camping ground, parking places, and may construct and develop these amenities and fix reasonable charges for their use.
+Leases can be granted on the land, either to a voluntary organization for recreation, or commercially if the trade or business "must be necessary to enable the public to obtain the benefit and enjoyment of the reserve or for the convenience of persons using the reserve". - 17 Classifying the reserve for recreation would essentially make recreation the priority activity on the land.
 It gives no specific protection to the historic features, although that can be achieved through a Historic Places registration or the District Plan.

-Historic Reserve
+b) Historic Reserve